inthescales/lyre-site/blog/_posts/2023-2-19-construction-the-corpus.md

 Any notion of simulation would have to consider what we are looking at to be less a set of rules and more several, overlapping sets of rules with elements passing more or less freely between them.
 But while a more complex simulation might be able to handle all these cases, for now it isn't possible.

-As a result, the current catalog of morphs to some extent straddles time — it includes both archaic meanings and modern ones, modernizes some spellings, and in some cases crosses the boundaries of language (such as including elements borrowed from Greek into Latin in both lists).
+Instead, the current catalog of morphs to some extent straddles time — it includes both archaic meanings and modern ones, modernizes some spellings, and in some cases crosses the boundaries of language (such as including elements borrowed from Greek into Latin in both lists).
 It includes on even footing elements used very widely today, like the '-phobia' suffix, and those with only a few instances, like '-rrhea' (as in 'logorrhea').
 This expands the catalog of morphs beyond what I would be able to represent with a strictly simulationist approach, and allows me to take inspiration from modern formations.

 ## The making of a morph